Friday, 15 May 2026

 With one week to go before my repatriation from Corfu back to Wales, I sat glued to the television in my apartment watching the Royal Wedding of Prince William to Kate Middleton.
 The pomp and ceremony made for a stark contrast with my window view of calm blue sea and bright sunshine.

-With Wales strongly on my mind I was delighted when the first hymn was Cwm Rhondda, Wales’ (unofficial) second National Anthem, known in English as Guide Me, O Thou Great Jehovah, but more often called Bread of Heaven [Exodus 16:4].
+With Wales strongly on my mind I was delighted when the first hymn was Cwm Rhondda, Wales’ (unofficial) second National Anthem, known in English as Guide Me, O Thou Great Redeemer, but more often called Bread of Heaven [Exodus 16:4].
 The hymn featured in the 1941 Academy Award winning film, How Green Was My Valley – rumoured to have been centred on the mining village of Gilfach Goch.
 The title stemmed from the fact that the valley had once been green and beautiful but was then marred by black slag heaps (the by-product of the coalmining industry piled as high as hillocks).
 Now though, the mines are long closed and the valley is once again verdant and lovely.
 And…Gilfach Goch was soon to be my new home!
 My heart beat a little faster as I sang along:

-Guide me, O Thou great Jehovah,
+Guide me, O Thou great Redeemer,

 Pilgrim through this barren land.